VMD121199/car-plate-detection/README.md

 4. **Start FastAPI Server**: `cd api` then `uvicorn main:app --reload`
 5. **Launch Streamlit App**: `cd streamlit` then `streamlit run main.py`

-Ensure Python is installed and consider using a virtual environment for dependency management.
+Ensure Python>=3.9.0 is installed and consider using a virtual environment for dependency management.